-While doing my 4 year surgical training at Charity Hospital New Orleans I became very good friends with Dr. Richard (Dick) Faust who was a staff physician and practicing surgeon at a large clinic in down town New Orleans.
+While doing my four year surgical training at Charity Hospital New Orleans I became very good friends with Dr. Richard (Dick) Faust who was a staff physician and practicing surgeon at a large clinic in down-town New Orleans.
 He and I co-authored an article on “Tetanus” which was published in a major surgical journal.
-In the interim between finishing my training and entering the US Air Force as a surgeon, I worked for 2 months in his clinic as a staff surgeon.
+In the interim between finishing my training and entering the US Air Force as a surgeon, I worked for two months in his clinic as a staff surgeon.
 He told me when I finished my military responsibilities if Cathy and I ever wanted to move back to New Orleans, I would have a position waiting for me in his clinic.
-He also said whenever we visited the city we had an open invitation to stay with him and wife Margaret in their beautiful home on Henry Clay Avenue in the Garden District just off well-known St. Charles Avenue.
+He also said whenever we visited the city we had an open invitation to stay with him and wife Margaret.
+They had a beautiful home on Henry Clay Avenue in the Garden District just off well-known St. Charles Avenue.

 On the morning of the game which was played in the early afternoon, we all went down-town to the Riverfront Hilton, which was the team hotel for a huge pep rally.
 The Razorback band was there along with the entire pep squad and what appeared to be thousands of Razorback fans all decked out in red clothing, Hog hats and Hog snouts.
 It was very exciting for all of us and had enthusiasm been the key to victory on the football field, we would have won the game hands down!
 Unfortunately our beloved Hogs were beaten by an excellent and superior team from Alabama.

-They did indeed sign up for the seminar, and Joel called me a few days prior to the start and asked, “Before we go over to Charlotte are you sure this man Bill Gothard is not some sort of religious fanatic, is he?”
+They did indeed sign up for the seminar, and Joel called me a few days prior to the start and asked, “Before we go over to Charlotte are you sure this man Bill Gothard is not some sort of religious fanatic?”

 I could hardly wait to hear their evaluation of the time spent in Charlotte, but Joel finally called to report he and Jeanne had a very special week together.
 They connected with the Cooper’s and made a new friendship in the Lord with them.
 Overall God had helped them strengthen their faith and marriage, and they were very grateful to have made the sacrifice of their time.
 He thanked me multiple times for encouraging them.